Thinkaboutmin/PythonCalculator/README.md

 Add comma - DONE
 Negative numbers - DONE
 Constants - DONE
+More Operators
-Parenthesis support
+Parenthesis support - Might not happen
 Icons and better UI
-Remove all comments that demotivates myself and logging stuff Whaterver I can do to make it better
+Remove all comments that demotivates myself and logging stuff
 ```

 ## Regards